Mummy Makeover Surgery Cost and Procedure Information

 The mummy makeover, like any surgical procedure, comes with certain risks and complications.
-At Medbelle, we think it is important for you to be aware of all the possible mummy makeover risks and complications.
-You should take time to educate yourself on what these are before you have your surgery.
-Our surgeons strongly advise that you take a two week ‘cooling off’ period between your consultation and agreeing to have the procedure.
-This will give you time to make a fully informed decision.
+It is important for all patients to be aware of all the possible mummy makeover risks and complications.
+Patients should take the time to educate themselves on what these are before they have surgery.
+Surgeons strongly advise that patients take a two-week ‘cooling-off’ period between the consultation and agreeing to have the procedure.
+This will give patients time to make a fully informed decision.

-You should also consider that having one surgical procedure done at the same time can increase the risk of complications occurring.
-To help educate you on the mummy makeover risks and complications we have made a list of them, which you can find below.
-While the risks for each procedure in the mummy makeover will vary, our list includes those which can apply to all the procedures.
+Patients should also consider that having one surgical procedure done at the same time can increase the risk of complications occurring.
+To help educate you on the mummy makeover risks and complications, there is a list, which you can find below.
+While the risks for each procedure in the mummy makeover will vary, the list includes those which can apply to all the procedures.

 The risks that are common to all of these procedures include the following:

 All surgeries introduce the risk of infection to your body.
-Nevertheless, your surgeon and their team will take every precaution possible to reduce this risk.
-If you do get an infection, it will become apparent in the first 2 to 3 weeks after your surgery.
-You will notice that you are not recovering as well as expected.
+Nevertheless, the surgeon and their team will take every precaution possible to reduce this risk.
+If patients do get an infection, it will become apparent in the first 2 to 3 weeks after surgery.
+Patients will notice that they are not recovering as well as expected.
 Often, when infections do occur after surgery, they are mild.
 They are generally wound infections or as a result of a delay in the wound healing.
 Consequently, these sorts of infections usually resolve with a course of antibiotics.
-On the rare occasion that the infection becomes more serious, you may have to have another operation.
+On the rare occasion that the infection becomes more serious, patients may have to have another operation.

-As you will have incisions made to the skin, you should expect to see some bleeding after the operation.
-This usually tends to be quite minor, however, in some cases the bleeding can be more severe.
+As patients will have incisions made to the skin, they should expect to see some bleeding after the operation.
+This usually tends to be quite minor, however, in some cases, the bleeding can be more severe.
 Severe bleeding tends to develop directly after the operation but can sometimes happen a little later on.
-In cases of severe bleeding, you should seek medical attention straight away.
+In cases of severe bleeding, patients should seek medical attention straight away.

 General surgical complications